material-motion/material-motion/starmap/specifications/operators/startWith.md

 ### Create a MotionObservable that emits the initialValue on subscription

+The stream should be `_remember`'d so that the last value emitted is cached for subsequent subscriptions.

 ```swift
 class MotionObservable<T> {
   public func startWith(initialValue: T) -> MotionObservable<T> {